 Sprouted Legumes: Chick peas (garbanzo beans) are a rich source of both calcium and protein with just a half cup providing 11% RDA of calcium.
 Hummus is also a great source of calcium as it combines calcium-rich garbanzo beans with sesame tahini, which is also a good source of calcium.

 Fruit As A Source Of Calcium: Did you know that citrus fruit is a source of calcium?
-A medium orange will have about 5% RDA while a lemon has 7%.
-One papaya provides 7% RDA, and a kiwifruit has about 3%.
+A medium orange will have about 5-6% RDA while one cup of papaya cubes provides 3% RDA, and a kiwifruit has about 2-3%.
 Snack on these fruits throughout the day or add them to your green smoothies!